ps-mr/ps-mr.github.io/ws14-metaprogramming.md

 ### Course structure

 During the semester, we will discuss together a paper each week in a meeting.
-Everybody should read the paper in advance, prepare and submit a short summary and questions.
-A discussion leader (a different student each week) should dig deeper on the topic, also based on the questions by other students, and prepare to moderate the discussion.
+Everybody should read the paper in advance, prepare and submit a short summary and questions (150-300 words).
+A discussion leader should dig deeper on the topic, also based on the questions by other students, and prepare to moderate the discussion.
+The role of discussion leader rotates among students.

 At the end of the semester, each participant should submit a short term paper, surveying one of the discussed topics.

-The seminar is graded, and the note depends on both the summaries, the participation to the discussion, and the final term papers.
+The seminar is graded, and the final grade depends on both the summaries, the participation to the discussion, and the final term paper.

-### Some relevant papers
+### Seminar schedule:

-* On *programs as data*: McCarthy, 1960.
+* First meeting (date to determine).
+On *programs as data*: McCarthy, 1960.
 [Recursive functions of symbolic expressions and their computation by machine, part 1](http://cs.cmu.edu/~crary/819-f09/McCarthy60.pdf).
+Discussion leader: Paolo.

+Please try to prepare a summary and questions by Sunday (in case we need to meet on Monday).

+### Other relevant papers (to pick from for future meetings)

 * On *staging*: Taha and Sheard, 1997.
 [Multi-stage programming with explicit annotations](http://dl.acm.org/citation.cfm?id=259019).